-When you get stressed out, do you find yourself feeling stuck and swirling?
+When you get stressed out, do you find yourself swirling around—agitated and stuck?

-Stress and burnout experts tell us we have to do something called “complete the stress cycle” in order to escape that stress swirl.
+Stress and burnout experts tell us something called “completing the stress cycle” is an effective way to stop the spinning.

 Physical exertion is the best way for our bodies to metabolize stress hormones.
 You don’t have to spend hours at the gym.
 A brisk walk, doing 7-minute fitness apps on your phone, yoga, kickball with the kids—it all counts.
-Just get your heart pumping, feel your stress, and let your body do the heavy lifting of the stress processing for you.
+Just get your heart pumping, think about the stuff that’s stressing you out, and let your body do the heavy lifting of the stress processing for you.

 Connecting to other people—through meaningful conversations, time laughing, venting, etc. can all be good medicine for our stress.
 If you spend your time with others recounting everything that stresses you out?
 It may not be helpful.
-But, good old fashioned heart to heart connections can be really helpful.
+But, good old fashioned heart to heart connections can be really good for you.

-These things all make a difference in alleviating your stress.
-Give it a month of trying these three things, and notice if it helps.
+These three things all make a difference in processing your stress.
+Give them a try and let me know how you feel.